 Fisher was one of the first to announce the launch of ACKEats and they have had a booming start!
 The website and app is incredibly easy to use and you can track the whereabouts of your meal.
 Other delivery options include Cumberland Farms, Marine Home Center, Geronimo’s Pet Supplies and even Dan’s Pharmacy for your prescriptions.
 The delivery fee is nominal and don’t forget to tip your mobile waiter!

 We have loved watching the evolution of this Nantucket restaurant that started as a breakfast and lunch spot, and evolved into donuts, ice cream and the SLIK lounge and bar.
 Their big news this year is they have rebranded their food truck available for catering.
 Owner Patrick Ridge says, “the food Truck is available for on-premise events and for those seeking the ultimate ice cream social.
 The IK team will literally bring the party to you.”
 Here they are handing out ice cream cones outside Lily Pulitzer this week.

 Centre Street Bistro

 With all this good news, we are sad to share the closing of one of our favorite places to get lunch in Town.
-Centre Street Bistro’s lease is up this September and they will be closing their doors.
+Centre Street Bistro’s lease is up after Columbus Day and they will be closing their doors.
 Owners Tim and Ruth Pitts are still looking for another location.
 Don’t forget to try their Friday special, Red Curry and Coconut Soup that has the perfect amount of kick!
 They also have an incredible Black Angus burger and Crispy Chicken Salad.

 You must have already heard that Fog Island Café has moved to it’s sister restaurant on Amelia Drive, Keepers Restaurant.
 But did you hear they have a take-out counter?
 Go into the side door by the parking lot from 11-2, Monday through Friday.
 Unlike some other spots, parking during breakfast and lunch is never a problem.
 They post nightly specials on their Facebook page, recently they had a Grilled Swordfish with a green onion & spring pea purée, fennel frisée and blood orange salad.
 They are currently open for breakfast and dinner from Thursday to Monday.